Chevel/ChickenChallenge/README.md

 originaly called "MacAttack"

-"Igra.m" is the main game file
+"Igra.m" is the main game file locate in the "/MacAttack" directory